Daring-Crypto-Ventures/hodl-totals/docs/index.md

 - Overall coin totals

 The initial prerelease version of our tool is working and has assisted people with their 2020 US income taxes.
+If you use TurboTax, you should use [this link](https://turbo.tax/pxd9zgp8).
+We get a $25 gift card.
+You get 20% paid online federal.
+[Offer](https://turbotax.intuit.com/referral/terms) good through Oct 15, 2021.

 Our roadmap: